mdvthu/mempw/README.md

 Default search locations are specified in the configuration.

 ## Usage
-Python package installs a Linux command line interface, available through the command `mempw`
+Command line interface, `mempw`, generates a new password using the default configuration settings.